askomics/flaskomics/docs/abstraction.md

 During integration of TSV/CSV, GFF and BED files, AskOmics create RDF triples that describe the data.
-This set of triple are called *Abstraction*. *Abstraction* is a set of RDF triples who describes the data.
-This triples define *Entities*, *Attributes* and *Relations*.
-Abstraction is used to build the *Query builder*.
+This set of triple are called *Abstraction*.
+These triples define *Entities*, *Attributes* and *Relations*.
+The abstraction is used to build the *Query builder*.

 Raw RDF can be integrated into AskOmics.
-In this case, abstraction have to be built manually.
+In this case, the abstraction have to be built manually.
 The following documentation explain how to write manually write an AskOmics abstraction in turtle format.

 !!! warning
-    Starting from 4.4, attributes & relations are defined using blank nodes, to avoid overriding information They are linked to the correct node using askomics:uri
+    Starting from 4.4, attributes & relations are defined using blank nodes, to avoid overriding information.
+    They are linked to the correct node using askomics:uri

 # Namespaces